MultiView Diffusion Maps: Our Proposed Approach for Multi-view Diffusion Maps

-Figure \ref{Fig1} illustrates the multi-view transition probabilities compared to a single view approach using two deformed Swiss-roll manifolds ($L=2$).
-In each view, there is no probability of transition from one side of the gap to the other.
-The multi-view transition probability is non-zero for points at both sides of the gap.
-This smoothing effect occurs because the gap is located near different points on both views, thus allowing the multi-view kernel to smooth the nonlinear gap.
+Figure \ref{Fig1} illustrates the multi-view transition probabilities compared to a single-view approach using two ($L=2$) deformed ``Swiss Roll" manifolds.
+In each view, there is no probability of transition from one side of its observed ``gap" to the other side.
+And yet, the multi-view (one-step) transition probability is non-zero for points at both sides of the gaps.
+This smoothing effect occurs because the gaps are located at a different position (near different points) on each view, thus allowing the multi-view kernel to smooth out the nonlinear gaps.